Free Mental Health Assessment

 Reviewed by Daniel Z. Lieberman, MD

-Written by Taylor Trudon
+Written by Hadley Mendelsohn

 Published 05/12/2021

-Updated 02/01/2024
+Updated 10/15/2024

 How to Get Antidepressants

 • Talk to your primary care provider.
-Based on your symptoms (and any other coexisting medical conditions you might have), a primary care provider (PCP) can direct you to the right kind of medication.
+Based on your symptoms (and any coexisting medical conditions you might have), a primary care provider (PCP) can direct you to the right kind of medication.
 In addition to medication, your PCP may also recommend other forms of treatment, like group therapy or psychotherapy.

-If you decide to dip your feet into the over-the-counter antidepressant alternative pond, it’s worth saying this: OTC antidepressants aren’t technically antidepressants, and they’re not a replacement for seeking professional help.
+If you decide to dip your feet into the over-the-counter antidepressant pond, keep in mind: OTC antidepressants aren’t technically antidepressants, and they’re not a replacement for seeking professional help.
+Also, active ingredients in OTC supplements vary by brand and individual batches, delivering unpredictable results.

 When in doubt, always talk to a healthcare provider.

 For many, the first step in talking about mental health struggles begins with a primary care provider.
-While you might associate your PCP as that person who gives you your annual physical or writes a prescription when you get a gnarly sinus infection, they can actually be a great first stop on the train toward treatment.
+While you might associate your PCP as that person who gives you your annual physical or writes you a prescription when you get a sinus infection, they can actually be a great first stop on the train toward treatment.

-To make a diagnosis, a healthcare professional may ask you if you’re experiencing symptoms of MDD, such as:
+To make a diagnosis, a healthcare professional may ask if you’re experiencing symptoms of MDD, such as:

 • Sleep disruption